shounic/docs/chatweapons1.md

 no equip/toggle yet

 notes:
-change behavior: it should attach to the nearest building on throw and not any of these other cringe shit
+change behavior: it should attach to the nearest building on throw (instead of existing behavior) + 15 s recharge

 # building kick